Safety Officers

 What about regulatory compliance?

-We ensure compliance with Hungarian occupational safety law requirements for film production, including risk documentation, safety briefings, incident reporting to the National Labour Inspectorate, and coordination with relevant local authorities.
+We make sure compliance with Hungarian occupational safety law needs for film production.
+This includes risk records, safety briefings, incident reporting to the National Labour Inspectorate, and planning with relevant local authorities.

 Do you provide safety training?